Residency Training Program

 Cultivating Curious Minds at Work

-No two schedules are alike, since residents have the opportunity to tailor their rotations to enhance future career goals.
-Ample learning opportunities exist in the form of conferences, didactic teaching sessions and informal team based teaching.
+Because residents have the opportunity to tailor their rotations to enhance future career goals, no two schedules are alike.
+Ample learning opportunities exist in the form of senior morning report, resident noon conferences, academic half day didactic teaching sessions for interns, monthly journal club and informal team-based teaching.

 See an example of clinical rotations (PDF).